Anne Langton: Life and career

 She was born to Thomas and Ellen Langton in the Yorkshire Dales, but within a few months, they moved to Lancashire, where she was raised in a mansion named Blythe Hall, near Ormskirk.
 She and her brothers William and John were educated at home by their parents and private tutors.
 Her family travelled extensively through Austria, Belgium, France, Italy, Germany, and Switzerland, while the children received private art lessons from masters and exposure to literary figures wherever they stayed.

 Following the Napoleonic Wars, which ended in 1815, Thomas Langton's business in England became unstable and the family was forced to return to England from their travels and studies in 1821.
 On their return they were forced to sell their mansion, dismiss all but one servant, and move to a small townhouse in Liverpool.
 At age 16, Anne took on many of the housekeeping duties and the care of her aging parents, while continuing her art work and training when possible.

 After further financial losses, the family moved to Bootle, a small spa town north of Liverpool.
 Anne continued to hone her artistic skills and to visit friends and relatives throughout Britain for access to landscapes to sketch.
-She was also adept at painting miniatures in watercolor on ivory.
+She was also adept at painting miniatures in watercolour on ivory.